2025-09-06

 general observations

-a directory name can be considered to represent a category with entries belonging to that category. directories can also be seen as graph nodes or even relation labels.
+a directory name can represent a category, with its entries belonging to that category. directories can also be seen as graph nodes or relation labels.

-the traditional filesystem can be used to build hierarchies of directories (nodes) and regular files (always leaf nodes). there is the root path which is superior to all others. usually no circular relationships and not more than one edge between two nodes is allowed (hierarchy).
+a traditional filesystem forms a hierarchy of directories (nodes) and files (leaf nodes). there is a root path superior to all others. typically, no circular relationships or multiple edges between two nodes are allowed.

-filesystem paths can contain information. this example path to an audio file "artist/artist.album/artist.album.1.flac" contains redundant information. it could be reduced to "artist/album/1.flac". the downside to this is that the parent directories have to be considered to get all the information.
+filesystem paths themselves can carry information. for example, the path "artist/artist.album/artist.album.1.flac" contains redundant data. it could be reduced to "artist/album/1.flac". the drawback is that parent directories must be considered to reconstruct the full context.

 rating

-this still works well for me for a 40000+ files music collection
+this works well for a 80000 files music collection.

-rating > instrument-class > loudness/rhythm > artist > album.release-year > track-number.title
+rating > instrument-class > loudness/rhythm-class > artist > album.release-year > track-number.title

 0 1 2 3 4